-The effect of water-absorbing synthetic polymers on growth and survival of Eucalyptus microtheca seedlings: implications for tree planting in arid regions; Khartoum, Sudan
+The effect of water-absorbing synthetic polymers on the stomatal conductance, growth and survival of transplanted Eucalyptus microtheca seedlings in the Sudan

 Published source details